-The amount of time (in seconds) that a particular user, group, or account has been using the CPU.
-This value is not displayed for Windows systems.
+The amount of time (in seconds) that a particular user, group, or account is using the CPU.

-User System Time
+- This value is not displayed for Windows systems. - User System Time

-The amount of time (in seconds) that a process has been consuming system time on the CPU.
+The amount of time (in seconds) that a process is consuming system time on the CPU.
 This value is not displayed for Windows systems.